jranjan/labs-technology-bytes/micro-services/microservice.md

 aspects:

 * XYZ scale-out mechanism.
-	1. Scale by adding by minions
+	* Scale out by adding minions
-	2. Scale out by segregating functionalities and distributing load
+	* Scale out by segregating functionalities and distributing load
-	3. Scale out by data partitioning
+	* Scale out by data partitioning
 * services are neither fat nor thin
 * ability to function a service without depending on each other
 * divided around domain - a very fundamental need for designer to understand it